-The Night School opened at Central in January 1902, carrying on a Central tradition.
+The Night School opened at Central in January 1902, carrying on a Central tradition of offering night classes for adults.
 A private Night School had operated on the upper floor of Central I beginning in late 1876.
-The public school version launched operations on October 26, 1891, and at one time had been held in the Seattle National Bank Building.
+The public-school version launched operations on October 26, 1891, and at one time had been held in the Seattle National Bank Building.